Support Worker

 Network like a pro!
 Reach out to friends, family, or even former colleagues who might know someone in the care sector.
 A personal connection can often get your foot in the door faster than any application.

 Prepare for those interviews!
-Research common questions for Support Worker roles and practice your responses.
-We want you to showcase your compassion and experience, so be ready to share real-life examples of how you've made a difference.
+Research common questions for Support Worker roles and practice your answers.
+Show them your passion for making a difference and how your experience aligns with their needs.

 We think you need these skills to ace Support Worker